bespinian/serverless-workshop/README.md

 2. Click on your name in the top right of the screen
 3. Click `My Security Credentials` in the dropdown
 4. Click `Create Access Key` under `Access keys for CLI, SDK, & API access`
-5. Download the access key ID and the secret access key as a CSV file or copy them

 Then you need to configure your CLI with access key ID and the secret access key

 6. Type `aws configure` in your terminal
-7. Enter your access key ID and the secret access key at the prompts
+7. Copy your access key ID and the secret access key from the web console and paste them at the prompts
-8. Choose `eu-central-1` as the default region name and a default output format (e.g. `eu-central-1`)
+8. Choose `eu-central-1` as the default region name
 9. Test the connection by typing `aws sts get-caller-identity` in your terminal.
 You should see some basic information about your user.

 ### Optional: install Terraform